MileHacker Logo

 Natural Risks

-• Nor'easters: During winter, heavy snow, ice, and coastal flooding can lead to trip interruptions.
+• Nor'easters: During winter, heavy snow, ice, and coastal flooding could cause trip interruptions.

-• Coastal Flooding: Low-lying areas can experience flooding during severe storms.
+• Coastal Flooding: Low-areas at low elevation might experience flooding during severe storms.

 • Heat Waves: Prolonged high temperatures pose health risks; follow precautions.